-A lawsuit has been filed against the Los Angeles Unified School District (LAUSD) over a mandatory vaccination policy requiring all employees receive a jab for the SARS-CoV-2 coronavirus and to submit evidence of it in the School District’s DailyPass vaccine and testing passport system implemented for all students and teachers.
+A lawsuit has been filed against the Los Angeles Unified School District (LAUSD) over a mandatory vaccination policy requiring all employees to receive a jab for the SARS-CoV-2 coronavirus and to submit evidence of it in the School District’s DailyPass vaccine and testing passport system implemented for all students and teachers.

 The suit was filed on March 17 by California Educators for Medical Freedom and several teachers and staff members working in Los Angeles schools against the LAUSD, after Chief Human Resources Operator Linda Del Cueto began sending information on vaccination for LAUSD employees in early March.

 “All employees are eligible to receive the COVID-19 vaccination doses and will be notified to make an appointment through the District’s vaccination program when it is their turn to get vaccinated.
 Employees who do not participate in the District vaccination program may submit proof of vaccination from an external medical provider through the LAUSD Daily Pass,” says an Interoffice Correspondence from Del Cueto’s department, which was provided as an Exhibit in the filings.

 The Vaccination Guidance for Employees and Vaccination Guidance for Supervisors both state “You will provide proof of vaccination via the DailyPass for time reporting purposes.”

 A separate Exhibit consists of a campaign email sent through Constant Contact, underwritten from Teamsters Local 572 Union President Lourdes Garcia and Secretary-Treasurer Rick Middleton, which says “Although it appears the law is on the District’s side regarding mandatory vaccinations, we are urging the District to make COVID vaccines voluntary for District employees.”